MicrocontrollersDev/Alternatives/docs/latest/migrating.md

 Join my [Discord server](https://discord.gg/rejfv9kFJj) for news regarding the development of this repository!

 If you would like to contribute, please make a PR.
-Some notes:
+Notes:
-- Leave your name and GitHub link in the contributors credits section in alphabetical order, even for a tiny change
+* Leave your name and GitHub link in the contributors credits section in alphabetical order, even for a tiny change
-- Please try to use Modrinth or GitHub over CurseForge when possible (Modrinth is the preferred platform)
+* Please try to use Modrinth/GitHub links over CurseForge links whenever possible (Modrinth is preferred over GitHub).
-- Please use a GitHub link instead of a Modrinth/CurseForge link for Author credit when possible
+* When crediting authors, please use a GitHub link instead of a Modrinth/CurseForge author page if possible.
-    - If the GitHub profile is an organization, use that instead of one of the owners / person credited on Modrinth/CurseForge
+    * Credit the GitHub organization if the GitHub profile that owns the repository is an organization profile, don't use the person credited on Modrinth/CurseForge
-- Make sure that the option to allow me to make changes to your PR is enabled
+* Make sure "Allow edits by maintainers" is enabled in your PRs.

 ## Contributors